wendyverdonk93/docs/content/api/payment_methods/post_order_applepay.md

 ## Apple Pay

-All parameters shown are required field(s) for a Apple Pay _Redirect_ transaction.
+Creates an Apple Pay Redirect order.

+* Redirect transaction requires all fields completed properly.

 __How to detect Apple Pay on a device__